fcrespel/jenkins-cas-plugin/README.md

 Jenkins CAS Plugin
 ==================

-This is a [Jenkins](http://jenkins-ci.org) plugin providing authentication with [CAS](https://www.apereo.org/projects/cas).
+This is a [Jenkins](https://jenkins.io) plugin providing authentication with [CAS](https://www.apereo.org/projects/cas).

 Installation
 ------------

-The latest version is available for download from the Update Center and from the [Download Site](http://updates.jenkins-ci.org/download/plugins/cas-plugin/).
+The latest version is available for download from the Update Center and from the [Download Site](https://updates.jenkins.io/download/plugins/cas-plugin/).

-For usage information, please check the [official wiki page](https://wiki.jenkins-ci.org/display/JENKINS/CAS+Plugin).
+For usage information, please check the [official plugin page](https://plugins.jenkins.io/cas-plugin).

 Building from source
 --------------------